stark1tty/SedMob/docs/README.md

 ---
 layout: default
 title: Documentation
-redirect_to: /SedMob/docs/
+redirect_to: /Gneisswork/docs/
 ---

-# SedMob Documentation
+# Gneisswork Documentation

-Welcome to the SedMob documentation.
-These docs cover the architecture, data models, API, user interface, and development setup for the SedMob sedimentary logging web application.
+Welcome to the Gneisswork documentation.
+These docs cover the architecture, data models, API, user interface, and development setup for the Gneisswork sedimentary logging web application.

 ## Table of Contents